TineClaeys/Eubic_Dev_hackathon_2025/supplement_parser_src/README.md

 | ... | ... |

 ### Extraction of sample relevant information
 After loading the supplementary tables, columns whose names match entity names or allowed synonyms are extracted.
-Entity name synonyms are replaced with the entity names (e.g. *mass spectrometer* will be replaced with *Instrument*)
+Entity name synonyms are replaced with the entity names (e.g. *mass spectrometer* will be replaced with *Instrument*).

 Extracted information are saved into a .json file.

+### Limitation
+This supplement parser is currently only able to extract information from tables.
+Information included in descriptive text passages cannot be parsed.